-LAW 105 TORT LAW (4 credits/40 hrs)
+LAW 105 TORT LAW

 An analysis of civil court procedures, court document preparation, and filing requirements.
 The student is introduced to evidence law necessary to review depositions and other court-related material to aid in preparing an attorney for trial.
 Emphasis is placed on assault, battery, nuisance, and negligence.
 Prerequisite: LAW 103